aggnostos/ni-maschine-mk3-fl/README.md

 ### 1. Download the latest release
 1. Go to the **Releases** page of this repository.
-2. Download the latest release archive.
+2. Download the latest release archive named `ni-maschine-mk3-fl-<version>.zip`.
 3. Extract the files to a temporary location.

 ### 2. Load the Maschine MK3 configuration in NI Controller Editor